 Best & Worst Years for Nissan Sentra 6th Generation (2007-2012)

 The 6th generation Sentra showed Nissan’s commitment to addressing past criticisms.
-It brought a novel design language and a slew of new amenities to the table.
+It brought a fresh design language and a slew of innovative amenities to the table.
 This generation outperformed its predecessors, scoring an impressive 4.3 on Kelley Blue Book.

-2009 and 2012 stand out as the cream of the crop for this generation, while 2007 and 2011 hold their own as solid options.
+2009 and 2012 stand out as the cream of the crop for this generation, while 2007 and 2011 hold their own as satisfactory options.

 The Best Years: 2009, 2012

-Without a doubt, 2009 and 2012 are the shining stars of this Sentra generation.
-These years showcased Nissan’s clear intent to refine the Sentra’s best qualities.
+Without a doubt, 2009 and 2012 are the brilliant stars of this Sentra generation.
+These years showcased Nissan’s evident intent to refine the Sentra’s best qualities.

 Under the hood, most models packed a 2.0L I4 engine, efficiently churning out about 140 hp.
 The zippier SE-R variant housed a more potent 2.5L I4 engine, pushing out approximately 177 hp.

-Transmission choices varied, offering the tried-and-true 6-speed manual and introducing the Xtronic CVT (Continuously Variable Transmission).
-The CVT aimed to deliver smoother gear changes and bump up fuel efficiency.
+Transmission choices varied, offering the established 6-speed manual and introducing the Xtronic CVT (Continuously Variable Transmission).
+The CVT aimed to deliver smooth gear changes and bump up fuel efficiency.

 On the tech front, 2009 and 2012 Sentras stepped up their game in both safety and entertainment.
-Enhanced airbag systems, a beefier chassis, and improved brakes all contributed to a safer ride.
+Enhanced airbag systems, a sturdier chassis, and upgraded brakes all contributed to a safer ride.

 Fuel efficiency was nothing to scoff at either, averaging 19 mpg in the city and 35 mpg on the highway.